InnovationLine/BioImageSuiteLite/README.md

 ## How to Cite

-If you use BioImageSuiteLite in your research, please cite it using the metadata below.
+If you use TransiScope in your research, please cite it using the metadata below.

 ## Tutorial: An Interactive Guide

 For a hands-on tutorial that walks you through a complete analysis workflow—from loading data to exporting results—please see our comprehensive Jupyter Notebook.
-This is the best place to start to understand the full capabilities of BioImageSuiteLite.
+This is the best place to start to understand the full capabilities of TransiScope.

 <a href="./examples/comprehensive_analysis_guide.ipynb" target="_blank" rel="noopener noreferrer">
     <img src="https://img.shields.io/badge/Launch-Interactive%20Tutorial-blue?style=for-the-badge&logo=jupyter" alt="Launch Interactive Tutorial" />